Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

   - Set the resource group to the resource group we created by selecting the radio button ***Use existing***

-  -  Location set to South Central US
+  -  Location set to Central US
-  > **NOTE:** This Azure Storage Account will be used as the default storage account of the Azure HDInsight Spark Cluster which will be created in later steps.
-Because it is required that the HDInsight cluster and its default storage account must be located at the same Azure location, you should set the location of the storage account to one of the locations where your subscription have enough quotas for building a HDInsight Spark Cluster.
+  > **NOTE:** This Azure Storage Account will be used as the additional storage account of the Azure HDInsight Spark Cluster which will be created in later steps.
+Because it is required that the HDInsight cluster and its additional storage account must be located at the same Azure location, you should set the location of the storage account to one of the locations where your subscription have enough quotas for building a HDInsight Spark Cluster.

   - Click ***Create***